Nikrios/I-dont-know/README.md

 # I-dont-know
-I don´t know why i called this fodler "I-don´t-know".
+I don´t know why i called this folder "I-don´t-know".
 I am currently a bit overwhelmed with GitHub so excuse myself.

 The vocable trainer is a small app to get words from the file and test your self, how much words you enter correctly.